Azure/node-red-contrib-azure/README.md

 Usage
 -----

-Provides a nodes, fork from original Microsoft's node, that you can send data to Azure IoT HUb, but you pass deviceID and SharedAccessKey thru paylod to connect more than one device into the same node.
+Provides two nodes, one of them,  ork from original Microsoft's node, that you can send data to Azure IoT Hub, but you pass deviceID and SharedAccessKey thru paylod to connect more than one device into the same node.
+And one to create a new device into IoT Hub.

 ### Input